TsuntsunPang/Projects-/project1/spinon.md

 ## The spinon is the elementary excitation of interactive spin model in lower dimension.
+Recently, some authors gave the explanation of spinon based on the entanglement beyond the domain wall picture.
+They inserted one spin
+in